mathetian/PageDB/README.md

-# CustomDB
+# PageDB

 ------

-`CustomDB` is a key-value storage library and it uses [Extendible_hashing](http://en.wikipedia.org/wiki/Extendible_hashing) as internal structure.
+`PageDB` is a key-value storage library and it uses [Extendible_hashing](http://en.wikipedia.org/wiki/Extendible_hashing) as internal structure.
 Also, I have implemented LRU-Cache and FIFO-Cache in its external Cache-System.
 Anyone, who has interest in it, can add self-customed structure or Cache-Schedule Algorithm to enhance its ability.
-That is the reason I renamed it as `CustomDB`.
+That is the reason I renamed it as `PageDB`.

 Our work is mainly inspired by [APUE](www.apuebook.com), [GDBM](www.gnu.org/s/gdbm/), [leveldb](https://code.google.com/p/leveldb/) and [yodb](https://github.com/kedebug/yodb).
 Thanks again for open-source group.